arsenalsurfer/SQL_Project_Data_Job_Analysis/README.md

 - **_Posting Date Insights_**

-Jobs are spread throughout 2023; some of the highest paying (Mantys, Meta) were posted early in the year, suggesting companies budget big for remote talent proactively.
+Jobs are spread throughout 2023; some of the highest-paying (Mantys, Meta) were posted early in the year, suggesting companies budget big for remote talent proactively.

 - **_Company Patterns_**